 6.22.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.22.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.22.5.

 Ensure that it is not logically possible to reach a reference to a variable before it is assigned to avoid the occurrence of a runtime error.